JiayuX/Fraud-Detection/README.md

 # Fraud-Detection
 In this project, we try to use different supervised or unsupervised machine learning models to detect fraudulent credit card transactions.
+The data is from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 The supervised models we used are neural multipayer perceptron classifier (MLP) and gradient boosting classifier (GB).
 The unsupervised models used are isolation forest (IF) and antoencoder (AE).